google/kctf/base/challenge-skeleton/README.md

 # API contract

 Here are the requirements what this directory must look like to work with kCTF:

 * You can do pretty much whatever you want in the challenge dir but:
-  * You need to have a Makefile with the .gen/docker-image that builds a docker image
+  * You need to have a Makefile with the .gen/docker-image that builds a docker image.
   * We strongly recommend to use nsjail in all challenges.
 * Your challenge will receive connections on port 1337.
 * The healthcheck directory is optional.